 He folded his hands and began, without any seemingly conscious effort:

 Gajri, your son will get well in 2 days.

-Kashi your daughter will get married by next full moon.
+Kashi, your daughter will get married by the next full moon.

 Chhanukaka, your back pain cannot be wished away soon.
 Just keep applying the oil that the Vaidjee has given.
 Take rest and you should be all right by the first showers of monsoon.

 Shanti, your son is not going to pass the exam this year.

 “And when will the Kuldevi bring the rains, Mohania?”
 Chhanu was more worried about his crop than his back pain.

 Mohanio got up, went back inside, and closed the door.
 That was a swift end of the session.

 The villagers cheered.
 Now the rains were almost here; bountiful crop this year.
 Jai Merbai, Jai Merbai”